 Police simply provide reports and evidence to the prosecuting attorney, who then decides whether or not charges should be filed and what type.

 For an inexperienced defendant, the consequences of attempting to defend yourself are often devastating.
-Retaining an experienced criminal defense lawyer who knows the rules, codes, common defenses, and legal procedures and use the justice system to their client's advantage have the best chance at a favorable outcome.
+Retaining an experienced criminal defense lawyer who knows the rules, codes, common defenses, and legal procedures and uses the justice system to their client's advantage has the best chance at a favorable outcome.

 Our Los Angeles criminal defense law firm at Eisner Gorin LLP can evaluate your situation and plan an effective strategy, such as filing pretrial motions, to get you the best legal defense possible.
 A Penal Code 995 motion to dismiss is a legal motion asking for the dismissal of a criminal case.
 It's filed after a preliminary hearing in a felony case.

-For many first-time offenders or someone charged with a minor crime, there are some alternative prosecution programs that allow a defendant to earn dismissal of criminal charges.
+For many first-time offenders or someone charged with a minor crime, some alternative prosecution programs allow a defendant to earn a dismissal of criminal charges.
+You will have to choose whether to hire a private criminal defense lawyer or use a public defender.

 Initial Report and Investigation